 Naruhodo: |

-Commentary: It is not clear whether this dialog was a separate question or it occurred when the player investigated the location.
-In the script file the cut dialog is placed between the other two deleted questions, so it is highly likely that originally it was a question:
+Commentary: It is unclear whether this dialogue was a separate question or if it occurred when the player investigated the location.
+In the script file the cut dialogue is placed between the other two deleted questions.
+Therefore, it is highly likely that it was originally a question:

 Maya: